-KYIV, Ukraine -- Ukrainian police on Thursday arrested several suspects in the car-bomb killing of a prominent journalist three years ago, but officials said they haven't yet determined who ordered the killing.
+KYIV, Ukraine -- Ukrainian police on Thursday arrested several suspects in the car-bomb killing of a prominent journalist three years ago., Interior Minister Arsen Avakov said.

 Belarus-born journalist Pavel Sheremet was killed in the center of Kiev on July 20, 2016.
 Ukrainian authorities have been long criticized for their failure to track down the perpetrators.

-Ukraine's Interior Minister Arsen Avakov said the arrests follow a “difficult and persistent” investigation, which yielded results he described as “sensational and shocking.”
+Avakov said the arrests follow a “difficult and persistent” investigation, which yielded results he described as “shocking.”

 “The public should understand the difference between patriotism and treason,” Avakov said.

 One of the suspects, Andrii Antonenko, announced his arrest on Facebook and said that his apartment was being searched.
 Another was identified as Iuliia Kuzmenko, a doctor who helped troops in the east as a volunteer.

 Koval charged that Antonenko and Kuzmenko were accused of planting an explosive device under Sheremet's car.
 He said investigators relied on footage from surveillance cameras and other evidence.

 Police identified three other suspects, also veterans of the conflict in eastern Ukraine.